cunningham-code/site-scarf/README.md

 }
 ```

-This file is a lot more self explanitory.
+This file is a lot more read-able.
 Just make sure to include "display": "standalone".

 ------